Raja Tun Uda Library

 Raja Tun Uda Library (Malay: Perpustakaan Raja Tun Uda) is the main public library of the Malaysian State of Selangor.
 It is located at Section 13, Shah Alam next to the Sultan Abdul Aziz Shah Golf & Country Club and has 6 stories and an area of around 203,600 sq ft; It is currently the headquarters of the Selangor Public Library Corporation (Perbadanan Perpustakaan Awam Selangor, abbreviated as PPAS), a statutory body of the Selangor State Government and also one of the constituent feeder libraries of the National Library of Malaysia.

 History

 The Selangor State Government originally planned on building a monument at the site.
 However, at the request of the Sultan of Selangor, His Royal Highness, Sultan Sharafuddin Idris Shah Alhaj, the site was then turned into the public library as a contribution to help the people of Selangor.

+Location

+Raja Tun Uda Library is located next to Sultan Abdul Aziz Shah Golf and Country Club by the suggestion of Sultan Sharafuddin Idris Shah Alhaj, who wanted the library inside a park.